 These cookies will not spike blood sugar or cause weight gain if you use one of the suggested non-glycemic sweeteners.
 Flatten cookie balls with the tines of a fork before baking.
 These do not spread when baking.
 Freeze leftover cookies for a rainy day in a BPA-free freezing container.
 This recipe makes about 60 tempting cookies.

 Yup, those are my teeth marks!
-I froze them so I wouldn’t eat the whole batch!
+I froze the rest so I wouldn’t eat the whole batch!

 - 2 large eggs